EricLindesay/dreamApp/README.md

 3. **Build the project**:
     Allow Android Studio to build the project and resolve any dependencies.
 4. **Run on Device/Emulator**:
-    Deploy the app to you Android device or emulator to start using it.
+    Deploy the app to your Android device or emulator to start using it.

 ## Usage
 - **Adding a dream**: Use the 'Add Dream' button and input the date, description and tags for your dream.